 Dyes, Chemicals and Synthetic Vitamins

 The book explained how dyes and chemicals were damaging our cells.
-It also touched on how the synthetic vitamins and minerals, that are added to our food, are not as bioavailable as naturally occurring vitamins and minerals in whole foods.
+It also touched on how the synthetic vitamins and minerals added to our food are not as bioavailable as naturally occurring vitamins and minerals in whole foods.
 But how do we get this additional nutrition when our food is also deficient?

 Many folks will run out and get supplements, but is that the right way to go?
 Many supplements are of poor quality and not what they say they are.

 So much made sense once I learned that the American diet is mainly comprised of chemicals.
-To add insult to injury we are eating the same foods over and over.
+Then, to add insult to injury, we are eating the same foods over and over.
 There is very little variety in the American diet.